Now’s a good time to talk purpose and football!

 And how do you pitch your rallying cry externally?
 For a UK audience at least, this may need to be rather subtle and carefully managed.
 This literal rallying cry from the MoD is a good move given their brief but most of us can’t claim to be protecting the nation.
 Yes, your rallying cry should become a mantra internally, but more likely it will feature as a ‘red thread’ in your agency briefs, perhaps a bit more overt in your social media.
 Of course we do need to be very careful hitching our wagon to the rallying cry from an external cause or event: we saw some great examples around the football, from major sponsors and opportunists - and some terrible ones.

 I think we can all take a lesson from recent events and look for a rallying cry in our businesses.
-Will it feel as exciting as it did having England in the latter stages of the Euros?
+Will it feel as exciting as it did having England in the final of the Euros?
 Unlikely.
 But it should endure beyond the final score, and if we do this consciously and genuinely, we should see payoffs in staff retention, in a clearer strategic direction, more engaged suppliers and very likely a happier workplace day to day.